LEEYJ1021/structural-signal-irrelevance/docs/METHODOLOGY_NOTES.md

 the exclusion is pre-specified and logged, not applied ad hoc per analysis.

+`[affects: H-S2.1, H-S2.2a, H-S2.2b — sample definition shared by all three]`

 ## 8. The largest customer's influence was checked, not assumed away

 **Found:** Step D showed one customer contributing 32.9% of the